[Updated: February 21, 2025]

 labels: list of labels

-The class labels of the training data
+The class labels of the training data.

 max_iterator: int, optional